Dermacuro Pain Blocker Vibration Neural Distraction Device

 • The different nerves and the forwarded signals have their individual pathways to the brain, so the brain can register if the signal is detecting potential harm or not

-How does the brain perceive painful stimuli?
+How does the brain perceive painful stimuli vs non-painful stimuli (eg. vibration)?

 Nociception is term to describe the detection of painful stimuli.
 Nociceptors are specific receptors within the skin, muscle, skeletal structures, and viscera that detect potentially damaging stimuli.
 The nociceptive inputs are designed to alert the brain of potential dangers that could cause harm – eg: skin penetration – cutting or pricking, extreme heat, cold, mechanical, or chemical signals.